 Get to know me

-Melinda Grismer, a Community and Regional Development Specialist with the Purdue Center for Regional Development (PCRD), has expertise in grant-writing, facilitation, strategic planning, board governance and diversity/inclusion issues.
-Currently, she works with the Rural Opportunity Zone Initiative (ROZI), the Wabash Heartland Innovation Network (WHIN), the Indiana Minority Health Coalition (IMHC), the Remote Work Certificate Program, as editor of the Community Development Extension newsletter, and as president-elect of NACDEP (National Association of Community Development Extension Professionals).
+Melinda Grismer, Ph.D., a Community and Regional Development Specialist with the Purdue Center for Regional Development (PCRD), has expertise in grant-writing, facilitation, strategic planning, board governance and diversity/inclusion issues.
+Currently, she is the Managing Director for the Wabash Heartland College & Community Collaboration Initiative, Master Trainer with Ivy Tech Community College for the Reality Spanish/English language program, Executive Board Member of the Indiana Minority Health Coalition (IMHC), MHS Serves, and the Indiana Literacy Association, as well as Co-Manager of the Remote Work Certificate Program.

 Authored news